zjh22/zjh22/README.md

-- 👋 Hi, I’m durain, I'm an undergraduate student in HUST
+- 👋 Hi, I’m durian, I'm an undergraduate student in HUST
 - 👀 I’m interested at machine learning and deep learning, especially in business situation.
 - 🌱 I’m currently learning data analysis and programming by Python
 - 💞️ I’m looking to collaborate on project related to Fintech, or we can collaborate on kaggle competitions, which I am trying to get prize now.